daroczig/CEU-R-prod/README.md

         - `binance_coins_prices()`
         - `binance_credentials` and `binance_balances`

-    8. Create an R script that reports and/or plots on some cryptocurrencies
+    8. Create an R script that reports and/or plots on some cryptocurrencies, ideas:

+        - compute the (relative) change in prices of cryptocurrencies in the past 24 / 168 hours
+        - go back in time 1 / 12 / 24 months and "invest" $1K in BTC and see the value today
+        - write a bot buying and selling crypto on a virtual exchange

 ### Schedule R scripts